 Agencies: Landor, Saatchi & Saatchi, PatMan, Trinity, Integer, Charleston Orwig, Rapp, Complex Media, XUPUY, Moo, Hollis Brand Culture.

 Parson's School of Design, New York, NY: BFA illustration.

 Graham Smith Illustration

 About Graham Smith

-Hi, I am a freelance illustrator collaborating on art projects with talented people, ad agencies, design studios, publications, and corporations.
-I am available for assignments and commissions, and I'm happy to consult with you about any part of your creative project.
-You can see my work in national publications, on products, advertisements, and even TV.
+I am a freelance illustrator and video maker, collaborating on art projects with talented people, ad agencies, publications, and corporations.
+I am available for assignments.
+My work appears in national publications, on products, buildings, advertisements, and TV.

-My illustrations are drawn traditionally, and finished digitally.
-I use pen and ink, or pencil to create hand-rendered drawings, and sketches.
-Illustrations are finished digitally in Photoshop, or Illustrator, to exacting clients specifications.
-Custom artwork is always delivered on time.
+Illustrations are drawn traditionally, and finished digitally.
+I use pen and ink, pencils and organic textures to create hand-rendered drawings.
+Illustrations are finished digitally in Photoshop, and sometimes Illustrator.

 The Art Adventure

 I have learned a great deal of art knowledge on this long and winding freelance art adventure.

 I started in New York, dropping off my portfolio, trying to jump starting an illustration career in publishing.But I had to I work in an art supply store to pay the bills... and some dues.